fernando-romero/mrs/README.md

 ### PUT /screenings

-Reserves a set for a screening
+Reserves a seat for a screening

 | Code                        | Meaning																																				           |
 |-----------------------------|-----------------------------------------------|